immutables/immutables/criteria/README.md

 // query on Strings, Comparables and Optionals person
     .fullName.startsWith("John") // basic string conditions
-    .fullName.isEqualTo(3.1415D) // will not compile since fullName is String .nickName.isAbsent() // for Optional attribute
+    .fullName.isEqualTo(3.1415D) // ERROR! will not compile since fullName is String (not double) .nickName.isAbsent() // for Optional attribute
     .or() // disjunction
     .age.isGreaterThan(21)